pretix/pretix-docs/docs/topics/vouchers.md

 ![Page titled Create multiple vouchers, showing options for sending out emails.](../assets/screens/vouchers/send-emails.png)

-There are two methods for specifying the recipients.
+There are two methods for specifying the recipients:
 The more basic method is providing a list of email addresses separated by line breaks in the "Recipients" field.
 When using this method, the number of email addresses (and thus, lines) must be the same as the number of voucher codes generated.
 If you enter the same email address more than once, then multiple emails will be sent to that address, each one containing a different voucher code.

 The more advanced method is entering a comma-separated list into the "Recipients" field with up to four columns:

- - "email", containing the recipient email addresses
+ - **email**, containing the recipient email addresses
- - "number, containing the number of voucher codes that will be sent to each email address
+ - **number**, containing the number of voucher codes that will be sent to each email address
- - "name", the name associated with the email address; this name will be used to fill the {name} placeholder in the "Subject" and "Message" fields above
+ - **name**, the name associated with the email address; this name will be used to fill the {name} placeholder in the "Subject" and "Message" fields above
- - "tag", which can be used to track additional information
+ - **tag**, which can be used to track additional information

-Enter the names of the columns you wish to populate and use into the first line, separated by commas and **without** spaces or quotation marks.
+Enter the names of the columns you wish to populate and use into the first line, separated by commas and **without** spaces.
 Enter the contact data below, again with each email address getting its own line and additional data going into the same line, separated by commas.
 In the following example, Jordan would be sent 3, Morgan 1, and Jamie 10 voucher codes: